haxtheweb/edtechjoker/draft-outline.md

 - Continue working on cards in groups while I roam around or show examples of conecpts within the context of people's repos at the front
 - Final card to be submitted by Sunday night

-# Week 9/10/11: Project 3 - Portfolio site PWA
+# Week 9/10/11: Project 3 - Portfolio site / Corporate employee listing
 ## Tues Building
 - Understanding why assets need compiled for the web and what that means
 - Starting on an "application" boilerplate in open-wc (run through init but for application this time)